RasmusHaugaard/emp-ass-6/README.md

 Their original work can be found as the initial commit.

 ### Purpose
-The purpose is to improve the provided rtcs and its drivers.
+The purpose is to improve the original rtcs and its drivers.
 See list of changes below.
 Suggestions are welcome!
 Send a pull-requst!

 ### How to make it run